d99kris/cpuusage/README.md

 Alternatives
 ============
-There are many CPU profilers available for Linux.
+There are many CPU profilers available for Linux and macOS.
 Most of them are sample-based, and here is a list of some of them:
 - Gperftools
 - Gprof
+- Instruments - Time Profiler
 - Valgrind - Callgrind

 License